-In addition to action taken relative to the specific course, the course instructor may bring any matter related to academic honesty to the Assistant/Associate Dean, who may bring the matter to the
+In addition to action taken relative to the specific course, the course instructor may bring any matter related to academic honesty to the

-Vice President of Academic Affairs for consideration of further disciplinary action.
+Dean of Students, who may bring the matter to the Vice President of Academic Affairs for consideration of further disciplinary action.

 The student's right to due process is guaranteed in any disciplinary action involving faculty members and the administration.
 If a student has a complaint or a grievance he/she should contact the Dean of Students.
 The Student Grievance Procedure is contained in the Student Handbook which is available in the Student Life Office and the Office of the Dean of Students.
-The procedure outlines the necessary steps a student must follow to file a grievance.
+The procedure outlines the necessary steps a student must follow to file a grievance

-Affirmative Action
+Affirmative Action Equal Opportunity Notice

 Massasoit Community College is an affirmative action/equal opportunity employer and does not discriminate on the basis of race, color, national origin, sex, disability, religion, age, veteran status, genetic information, gender identity or sexual orientation in its programs and activities as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, and other applicable statutes and college policies.
 The College prohibits sexual harassment, including sexual violence.
-Inquiries or complaints concerning discrimination, harassment, retaliation or sexual violence shall be referred to the Amee Synnott, Title IX & Compliance Officer, 508-588-9100 x1415, Brockton Campus, Student Center, the Massachusetts Commission Against Discrimination, the Equal Employment Opportunities Commission or the United States Department of Education's Office for Civil Rights.
-The Policy on Affirmative Action, Equal Opportunity & Diversity can found at massasoit.edu/EEO.
+Inquiries or complaints concerning discrimination. harassment, retaliation or sexual violence shall be referred to the Amee Synnott, Title IX & Compliance Officer, 508-588-9100 x1304, Brockton Campus, Administration Building 219; the Massachusetts Commission Against Discrimination; the Equal Employment Opportunities Commission; or the United States Department of Education's Office for Civil Rights.
+For more information about your rights and the process for filing a complaint, please see the full Policy on Affirmative Action, Equal Opportunity & Diversity at massasoit.edu/EEO.